+You indeed have liberty when writing fiction – it is made up after all!
 Rules are often bent and broken, and no one minds because it’s fiction.
 But, that doesn’t mean you should abandon good writing and proper storytelling altogether.
+That being said, you should avoid some common writing errors when figuring out how to write a novel.

-Lack of Conflict
+1. Lack of Conflict

-Writing Unrealistic Characters
+2. Writing Unrealistic Characters

 Not every single character that shows up in the story needs a full history and comprehensive backstory, but the main ones do.
-If a character is not well thought out and deep enough, they will become boring and unlikable.
+If a character is not well thought out and deep enough, it will become boring and unlikable.

 - Round characters